enterprisemodules/wls_profile/documentation/weblogic/wls_software.md

 ### file_name<a name='weblogic::wls_software_file_name'>

-The file name containing the WebLogic software to install.
+The file name containing the Fusion middleware software to install.

 This file is fetched from the location specified by the property `source`.

-The default value is: `fmw_12.2.1.3.0_wls.jar`
 Type: `String[1]`